-The COU areas (and their primary contaminants, contaminated media, and waste) include:
+The COU areas (and their primary contaminants, contaminated media, and waste) are:

-- The Present Landfill waste with asbestos and hazardous waste constituents, and the Original Landfill with trash, construction debris, and some depleted uranium contamination. - Landfill covers are designed and engineered with precipitation run-on and runoff controls, and wells are installed to monitor the groundwater.
+Present Landfill (PLF) waste with asbestos and hazardous waste constituents and the Original Landfill (OLF) with trash, construction debris, and some depleted uranium contamination.
+Landfill covers are designed and engineered with precipitation run-on and runoff controls and groundwater monitoring wells.

-- PLF seep water containing volatile organic compounds. - A passive treatment system uses aeration to treat the collected seep water. - Limited subsurface soil areas with VOCs, metals, or radionuclide contamination; former building and infrastructure components, debris, and incinerator ash containing low levels of uranium, plutonium, or americium contamination. - Limited areas where surface soil is contaminated with low levels of plutonium-239/240 and americium-241, which could affect surface water quality if the soils were disturbed to the extent that erosion could mobilize the contaminants. - Limited subsurface soil areas contaminated with nitrates, uranium, or VOCs that contribute contaminants to groundwater, which may affect surface water quality. - Limited subsurface areas where VOC contamination levels preclude occupied buildings because volatilization could lead to unacceptable VOC levels in indoor air. - Groundwater contaminant plume areas that may affect surface water quality because of nitrates, uranium, or VOCs at levels above surface water standards and, in some cases, above maximum drinking water contaminant levels. - Four groundwater collection and three treatment systems, including the PLF system previously mentioned, remove these constituents to reduce groundwater contaminant loading to surface water.
+- PLF seep water containing volatile organic compounds (VOCs).
+A passive, seep-treatment system uses aeration to treat the collected seep water. - Limited subsurface soil areas with VOCs, metals, and radionuclide contamination; and former building and infrastructure components, debris, and incinerator ash containing low levels of uranium, plutonium, and americium contamination. - Limited areas where surface soil is contaminated with low levels of plutonium-239/240 and americium-241, which could affect surface water quality if the soils were disturbed to the extent that erosion could mobilize the contaminants. - Limited subsurface soil areas contaminated with nitrates, uranium, and VOCs that contribute contaminants to groundwater, which may affect surface water quality. - Limited subsurface areas where VOC contamination levels preclude occupied buildings because volatilization could lead to unacceptable VOC levels. - Groundwater contaminant plume areas that may affect surface water quality because of nitrates, uranium, and VOCs at levels above surface water standards and, in some cases, above maximum drinking water contaminant levels.
+Four groundwater collection and three treatment systems, including the PLF system previously mentioned, remove these constituents to reduce groundwater contaminant loading to surface water and meet regulatory requirements

-Institutional controls prohibit unapproved soil disturbances, activities that could damage landfill covers or other remedy components, and non-remedy-related surface water or groundwater use.
+Institutional controls prohibit uncontrolled soil disturbances, activities that could damage landfill covers or other remedy components, and non remedy-related surface water or groundwater use.
 Physical controls include signs at COU access points listing institutional controls, and COU perimeter signs prohibiting access.
-Monitoring requirements include routinely inspecting and maintaining landfill covers, treatment systems, priority areas of the COU, and institutional controls; and obtaining scheduled groundwater and surface water samples from specific locations for analysis.
+Monitoring requirements include routinely inspecting and maintaining landfill covers, treatment systems, and institutional controls; and obtaining scheduled groundwater and surface water samples from specific locations for analysis.

 Due to contamination remaining in the COU, the area is not approved for unlimited use and does not offer unrestricted exposure.
-CERCLA requires reviews at least every five years to determine whether COU remedial actions continue to protect human health and the environment.
+The CERCLA requires reviews at least every five years to determine whether COU remedial actions continue to protect human health and the environment.